-The U.S. Department of State leads America’s foreign policy efforts, advancing our nation’s interests and national security.
+The U.S. Department of State leads America’s foreign policy efforts, advancing our nation’s interests and national security abroad.
 Diplomats represent and further the interests and policies of the United States while serving overseas.

 Becoming a Foreign Service Officer (FSO) is one way to serve as an American diplomat.
-The mission of a U.S. diplomat in the Foreign Service is to promote peace, support prosperity, and protect American citizens while advancing the interests of the U.S. abroad.
+The mission of a U.S. diplomat in the Foreign Service is to promote peace, support prosperity, and protect American citizens while advancing U.S. interests abroad.
 Any high school graduate at least 20 years of age is eligible to become a Foreign Service Officer.

 While there is no specific academic degree or professional experience required to become an FSO, all applicants must undergo a rigorous selection process.
 This consists of:

-The application then goes to a Suitability Review Panel for one last look before an applicant’s name is placed on the Registrar of selected candidates eligible to be offered a position in the U.S. Foreign Service.
+The application then goes to a Suitability Review Panel for one last look.
+Then, the applicant’s name is placed on the Registrar of selected candidates eligible to be offered a position in the U.S. Foreign Service.

-The U.S. Department of State also employs many non-FSOs, people with specialized skills such as doctors and nurses, IT specialists, security agents, construction engineers, and English teachers, among others.
-There is a separate selection process for them.
+The U.S. Department of State also employs many non-FSOs who work abroad alongside Foreign Service Officers.
+These are people with specialized skills needed to keep foreign missions running smoothly, such as doctors and nurses, IT specialists, security agents, construction engineers, and English teachers, among others.
+There is a separate selection process for these foreign service specialists.